Menu Close

 T-Shirt Design State Only

-T-Shirt designs are pre-screened and then voted on by our delegates, awarded a state medal and the design will be worn at the next national conference.
+T-Shirt designs are pre-screened, then voted on by our delegates, awarded a state medal, and worn at the next national conference.

 Team Engineering Challenge